Our Goal

 3. Retention Period

-Threat: Proprietary code submitted to an AI service with a long data retention policy is stored on the providerโs servers, creating a risk of intellectual property exposure in the event of a data breach.
+Threat: Proprietary code submitted to an AI service may be stored on the provider’s servers, creating a risk of intellectual property exposure in the event of a data breach.

 Select a provider or plan with a "zero-data retention" policy to ensure prompts are not stored after processing.